SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 kubectl port-forward svc/prometheus-k8s 9090 -n monitoring &
 kubectl port-forward svc/grafana 3000 -n monitoring &
 ```
 Point your browser to [localhost:9090](http://localhost:9090) for Prometheus and to [localhost:3000](http://localhost:3000) for Grafana.

-Grafana requires an initial login using the credentials `admin/admin`.
+An initial login may be required using the credentials `admin/admin`.

 #### Creating a ServiceMonitor object